-- Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - · We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.
+- Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality. - The practice added a 'special care' note to the patient's electronic record if they might need particularly sensitive treatment, perhaps because of a bereavement, a recent difficult diagnosis or dementia.